nokia/SReXperts/hackathon/activities/srlinux-b-gnmic/README.md

 gnmic -a clab-srexperts-leaf11 -u admin -p SReXperts2024 --skip-verify get --path "/interface[name=ethernet-1/1]" -e json_ietf --type CONFIG
 ```

+> Note: this is executed from the bash shell on your linux instance <groupID.srexperts.net>

-Note, how we set the required data encoding (`json-ietf`) and provided the `CONFIG` data type to the command.
+> Note, how we set the required data encoding (`json-ietf`) and provided the `CONFIG` data type to the command.

 *Expected Output:*